 Welcome to your Siloam Springs Public Library Digital Resources page.
 It is here you will be able to access those links that will allow you to access items to read, listen to, or watch.
 You will need your library card for some resources.
 Other sites will let you access them without a card.

 Recommendations can be made by patrons using the Arkansas Library2Go site for digital items.
 Search for the title or author.
-Click on "Recommend to library" under the availibility tab.
+Click on "Recommend to library" under the availability tab.
 Make sure you recommend the format you want it in (audiobook or ebook).
 When you recommend the title, it will take you to another page which describes the item you are recommending.
 If you recommend it again, it will put you on the wait list.
 There is no guarantee the item will be ordered.
 You are limited to 3 requests per month.

-Traveler Access is provided by the Arkansas State Library.
+Traveler Statewide Resources is provided by the Arkansas State Library.
 This resource offers books, encyclopedias, magazines, and other resources.
 Check out CultureGrams, Mango Languages, Public Video Online, and the World Book Resources.
 These are only a few of the offerings this site has to offer.
 Research topics for information or to complete an assignment or a project.
 Access this resource from your home if you are an Arkansas citizen residing in Arkansas, from your local Arkansas library or Arkansas school.

 Only in Arkansas is a weekly digital resource that lets people know what is happening in Arkansas.
 I will periodically post links to sources that are featured in this resource.
 Enjoy as you get to know Arkansas better!

 The ULTIMATE List of Virtual Experience’s in Arkansas - This article allows us to explore Museum Virtual Experiences, National Historic Site Virtual Experiences, Audio Tours, Outdoor Educational Virtual Experiences, an other listings from regional areas.
 The Siloam Springs Museum is featured in the Museum section.